Invariance and naturality of knot lattice homology and homotopy: Knot Lattice Homology: A Second Filtration

 Recall from Section \ref{subsubsecgenalglinks} that the vertex \(v_0\) represents a disk in the plumbing resolution \(X\), in particular the boundary connect sum of the fibers of vertices adjacent to \(v_0\).
-As a relative homology class, the disk \(v_0\) can act on elements of \(\Char(G)\) as \(K+v_0 := K+ 2\PD(v_0)\), though it will only perserve orbits \(\Char(G,\tf)\) if the generalized algebraic knot was null-homologous in the ambient three-manifold.
+As a homology class in \(X\) relative its boundary \(Y\), the disk \(v_0\) can act on elements of \(\Char(G)\) as \(K+v_0 := K+ 2\PD(v_0)\), though it will only preserve orbits \(\Char(G,\tf)\) if the weak generalized algebraic knot was null-homologous in the ambient three-manifold, i.e. a strong generalized algebraic knot.
+Note that this formula does not require a framing or weight on \(v_0\) as we are using the relative homology class of the disk rather than moving to a larger plumbing, and we view not having to use knowlege of a larger plumbing as a benefit of using this approach.
 This action of \(v_0\) on \(\Char(G)\) can extend to an action on the cubes of \(\CFb(G)\) that translates the cubes in the direction given by \(v_0\), i.e. sending \([K,E]\) to \([K+v_0,E]\).
-Let \(h_U\) be defined as above ignoring the vertex \(v_0\), and define a second height function \(h_V\) on the cubes by \(h_V([K,E]) := h_U([K+v_0,E])\).
+Define a second height function \(h_V\) on the cubes by

-Similar to with lattice homology, we can take the differential associated to the cubical decomposition of \(\R^s\) and weight the coefficients with \(U\) and \(V\) powers associated to the terms.
-We define